zio/zio-http/docs/dsl/handler_aspect.md

   } @@ bearerAuthWithContext
 ```

 That's it!
-Now, in the handler of the `/profile/me` route, we have the username that is extracted from the JWT token inside the authentication middleware and passed to it.
+Now, in the handler of the `/profile/me` route, we have the username that is extracted from the JWT token inside the authentication handler aspect and passed to it.

 The following code snippet is the complete example.
 Using the login route, we can get the JWT token and use it to access the protected `/profile/me` route: